eclipse-bluechi/bluechi/LICENSES/README.md

 and conditions of the **GNU GENERAL PUBLIC LICENSE Version 2 or later**.

-New sources that cannot be distributed under **GPL-2.0-or-later** will no longer be accepted for inclusion in the Hirte project to maintain license uniformity.
+New sources that cannot be distributed under **GPL-2.0-or-later** will no longer be accepted for inclusion in the BlueChi project to maintain license uniformity.

 ## Other Licenses

 The following exceptions apply:

-* Header file `src/libhirte/common/list.h` is copied from [systemd](https://github.com/systemd/systemd) project
+* Header file `src/libbluechi/common/list.h` is copied from [systemd](https://github.com/systemd/systemd) project
   and it's licensed under the original license, **LGPL-2.1-or-later**.
 * Files `selinux/meson.build` and `selinux/build-selinux.sh` are copied from
   [flatpak](https://github.com/flatpak/flatpak) project and they are licensed under the original license,